mostafaznv/larupload/README.md

     With this feature, you can extract the dominant color of the image or video.
     > Note that if you disable cover generating, the color extraction of the video will be automatically disabled.

+  - #### Dominant Color Quality
+    You can set quality to adjust the calculation accuracy of the dominant color.
+1 is the highest quality settings, 10 is the default.
+But be aware that there is a trade-off between quality and speed/memory consumption!
+If the quality settings are too high (close to 1) relative to the image size (pixel counts), it may **exceed the memory limit** set in the PHP configuration (and computation will be slow).

 - #### Keep old files
     By enabling this feature, `prevent` old files from `deleting` while `updating` the database record.